 Walstead United Kingdom Limited is a socially responsible business headquartered in the UK.
 Walstead UK published its initial Modern Slavery Statement in 2017 as required under the Modern Slavery Act of 2015.
 This document provided a brief overview of Walstead UK and the steps we took to manage the risks associated with modern slavery in the supply chain.
 The 2023 statement will show what we have learned and expanded on Walstead UK’s aims for enabling continued transparency and vigilance in our employment and procurement practices.

-As the largest independent commercial web-offset printing group in Europe, we recognise that modern slavery, forced labour and child labour are real issues of global concern.
+As the largest independent commercial web-offset printing group in the UK & Europe, we recognise that modern slavery, forced labour and child labour are real issues of global concern.
 We understand the affect this has on individuals and communities and are aware that being a European organisation does not insulate us from the effects of unethical practice directly on our shop floors, or indirectly through third parties in our supply chain.